 Shakshuka Recipe Tips

-- Use a cast iron pan for even heat, to allow you to control how well done the eggs are cooked
+- Cast Iron - use a cast iron pan for even heat, to allow you to place into the oven

-- Skip the oven and use a frying pan and lid to cook the eggs on the stovetop
+- Use your Stovetop - skip the oven and use a frying pan and lid to cook the eggs on the stovetop

-- Substitute fresh tomatoes from the garden of farmer's market instead of canned.
+- Fresh Tomatoes - instead of canned tomatoes, substitute with fresh tomatoes.
 The flavor is amazing!
 Just allow more time on the stove for the fresh tomatoes to soften and cook down

 Mediterranean Recipes You'll Love